nateberkopec/dotcom/_posts/2017-03-19-how-i-made-self-publishing-about-ruby-on-rails.md

 {% marginfigure "/assets/img/posts/gumroad_shot.png" %}
 {% marginfigure /assets/img/posts/tsv.jpg "Did I mention how awesome it is to live 30 minutes from a ski lift?" %}
 In March of 2016, I launched a course called [The Complete Guide to Rails Performance](https://www.railsspeed.com).
-Since then, I have sold just over 500 copies, for gross revenue of $131,521.20 ($1050/week).
+Since then, I have distributed just over 1800 copies, for a gross revenue of $220,033.50 (about $1000/week).
 Although I launched the course in March, I had worked on it for about 4 months.
 Releasing the course has been a lifechanging event for me.
 For the first time ever, I made more money over a year from product revenue rather than service revenue.
 Releasing the course nearly doubled my usual freelancing rate, allowed me to change my lifestyle by moving to a ski resort town in New Mexico, and turned me into something of a minor Thought Leader (tm) in the Ruby on Rails field.

 In this post, I'd like to share my process for creating [The Complete Guide to Rails Performance](https://www.railsspeed.com) (henceforth "the CGRP"), what I'd do differently in the future, and how creating a programming information product radically changed my freelance career.